BadmWe/dspyt-webpage/dspyt/posts/efficientnet-classification.md

 ---
-title: "A How to EfficientNet Classification"
+title: "A How to EfficientNet Keras Classification"
 date: "April 29, 2022"
 excerpt: "We discuss Convolutional Neural Networks, data augmentation, Efficientnet classification and how to achieve 100% accuracy."
 cover_image: "/images/posts/efficientnet/pexels-medhat-ayad-383568.jpg"